Most Common Causes of Bad Hires—And How to Avoid Them

 This misalignment often starts early, when teams rush to post a job without fully articulating what the role is meant to achieve.
 If expectations aren’t clear internally, they won’t be clear externally.

-The solution: Go beyond listing duties—define specific goals and outcomes, including what success looks like at 30, 60, and 90 days, and what “excellent” performance means after a year.
-In interviews, be transparent about priorities, potential challenges, and how performance will be measured.
-Clear expectations minimize confusion, build trust, and set the stage for engagement from day one.
+The solution: Define specific goals and outcomes, including what success looks like at 30, 60, and 90 days.
+Be transparent about priorities, challenges, and performance measures.

 Check Out: Tips on Becoming a Client of Choice